Ekedani/devops-docker-hw/README.md

 # DevOps course docker homework

-This is a simple application created to show an example of containerization node.js app using Docker
+This is a simple application created to show an example of containerization node.js app using Docker.
+[Docker Hub repository](https://hub.docker.com/repository/docker/ekedani/devops-nodejs-app)

 ## Install
     docker build -t ekedani/devops-nodejs-app:1.0 .

-or if you want to pull from dockerhub:
+or if you want to pull from Docker hub:

     docker pull ekedani/devops-nodejs-app:1.0